internetarchive/dweb-mirror/INSTALLATION-rachel-rpi.md

 ```
 Will get the most recent lines (add `-f` to follow it)

+Logs are in /var/log/daemon.log if you want to analyse more deeply.

 Look for any “FAILING” log lines which indicate a problem

 Expect to see errors in the Browser log for